2017 Women's Euro Winners Cup

 The 2017 Women's Euro Winners Cup was the second edition of Women's Euro Winners Cup, an annual continental beach soccer tournament for top European women's clubs.
 Organised by Beach Soccer Worldwide (BSWW), the championship is the sport's version of the UEFA Women's Champions League in association football.

 Held in Nazaré, Portugal, from 30 May to 4 June 2017 in tandem with the men's edition, the event started with a round robin group stage.
 At its conclusion, the best teams progressed to the knockout stage, a series of single elimination games to determine the winners.
 Consolation matches were also played to determine other final rankings.

 Swiss club Grasshoppers were the defending champions, but failed to qualify.
 The tournament was won by Swiss team Havana Shots Aargau who beat England's Portsmouth in the final to win their first European title.

-Russians WFC Zvezda were the only team to finish in the top four again having done so in last year's first edition.
+Russians WFC Zvezda were the only team to finish in the top four again having done so in the previous year's first edition.